What is a concussion?

 - Rest for a short time (24-48 hours), then gradually start doing light activities.

 - Avoid high-risk activities.
-Until a doctor gives the approval, you must stop all sports participation and refrain from any activities that could cause another bump to the head or body.
-These include biking, skateboarding and participating in school gym class.
+Until a doctor gives the okay, you must stop all sports participation and refrain from any activities that could cause another bump to the head or body.
+These include biking, skateboarding, participating in school gym class, and others.

 - Limit technology in the first 24-48 hours after your injury, including use of computers, video games, smartphones and television.
 After this period, you may resume use of technology as tolerated with symptoms.
-For some patients, looking at screens exacerbates symptoms, but this will not make your injury worse or damage your brain.
+For some patients, looking at screens exacerbates symptoms, but this will not make your injury worse nor cause further brain damage.

 Symptom-limited activity: In most cases, after you have rested for 24-48 hours we will recommend gradually increasing cognitive activities that stimulate the brain and exercise to help with recovery.